br0ziliy/tdd-for-servers/README.md

-# tdd-for-servers
+# TDD for servers infrastructures

-Slides and additional materials for "TDD for server infrastructure" presentation
+Slides and additional materials for "TDD for server infrastructure" presentation.

+The repository will be updated with the materials soon.